 This information will be used to provide updates and/or addenda to the RFA.
-Updates will be posted on the Office of Partnerships website (OPGS) website opgs@dc.gov.
+Updates will be posted on the District Grants Clearinghouse.

 GRANTEE REQUIREMENTS

 If the applicant is considered for funding based on the results of the completion and receives a Notice of Intent to Fund and subsequently accepts grants award, the following requirements are in effect: